kiwicom/orbit/packages/orbit-design-tokens/README.md

 ## Contributing

-We are open to bug reports and new token requests but, please use the correct template.
+We are open to bug reports and new token requests, but please use the correct template.